Merril Hoge: Regular season

+Playoffs

 Broadcast career

 In 1996, Hoge was hired as an on-air analyst for ESPN.
 Hoge is a well-known short-tie aficionado.

 Hoge was laid off from ESPN in May 2017.
 In December 2017 "Your Call Football", a fan play-calling competition, hired Hoge as one of its two football coaches, joining former Green Bay Packers head coach Mike Sherman.

-Personal
+Personal life

 Surgery

 Hoge injured his shoulder in an automobile accident in June 2002 and had an operation to repair a torn ligament.
 During an examination six months after surgery, Hoge told his doctor, Jim Bradley, also the Steelers' team physician, about a recurring back pain.
 Bradley began ordering tests to determine the cause.
 On February 14, 2003, Hoge was diagnosed with stage II Non-Hodgkin lymphoma.
 He had the first of six chemotherapy treatments on February 28.

 Soon after treatment began, Stanley Marks, Hoge's oncologist at the University of Pittsburgh Medical Center, gave him a 75-80% chance of prolonged remission.

 On October 31, 2015, one month after he had surgery to repair an enlarged aorta, Merril Hoge returned at work at ESPN on NFL Matchup.